brewpi-remix/brewpi-tools-rmx/README.md

  - This has been developed and tested on a Raspberry Pi 3 B+ because that's what I have laying around.
 I have absolutely no reason to believe it would not work on a Zero, 2B, or other versions of the Raspberry Pi line.
 I've just not tested it.
  - This has been developed and tested on the Raspbian OS.
 Raspbian is based on Debian so using a Debian (or derivative) OS distribution *may* work, however that's not been tested.
 I am not at all sure that it would work on a different flavor of Linux.
  - This has been developed and tested on the Raspbian Stretch distribution.
 If a new distribution for the Raspberry Pi is released it *may* no longer work.
 I hope I've future-proofed it, however the original/core code may have some non future-proofed areas waiting to rear their ugly head (or I may not be as good at future-proofing as I believe.)
  - I've assumed throughout that this is the only function the Pi will handle.
-This is not unique to this project; the original did not easily support differences like multiple chambers, different user, etc.
+This is not unique to this remix project.
  - This will not create a BrewPi which is secure enough to connect to *from* the Internet.
 There's a whole host of reasons for this, but please, do not do it unless you know what you are doing.
 I suggest you consider [Dataplicity](https://www.dataplicity.com) if you really need/want to do this.
  - This has been developed and tested using the default user 'pi' which by default has password-less `sudo` rights.
 This is how Raspbian is shipped, and this is how I'll continue to test it.
 If you know enough to change any of those assumptions, you know enough to figure out why this process will not work for you.
 If you simply MUST change that, I suggest you do it after you get BrewPi Remix running.
  - You need for your Pi to have access *to* the Internet.
 I think this is obvious, but the Pi needs to access GitHub and standard Raspbian repositories to download code.
 Generally speaking, plugging your Pi into your home network with an Ethernet cable will do this without any configuration necessary.
 Attaching to wireless will take a little more work that's not in scope of this project.